 Social media is destroying your health emotionally, physically, and mentally.
-The internet age pushed its way into your life for better or worse.
-A ton of events around the world flash across your computer screen in a mega-second.
+The internet age pushed its way into your life.
+A ton of events worldwide flash across your computer screen in a mega-second.

 You use the internet to chat with new and old friends.
 Besides chatting, there are streaming live concerts, watching videos, political protesting, and more.
 Even businesses are now trying to sell to more people online.
-The internet features social media powerhouses like Facebook, YouTube, Pinterest, Instagram, and Twitter.
+In addition, the internet features social media powerhouses like Facebook, YouTube, Pinterest, Instagram, and Twitter.

 Social media has taken over the world, with over 3.5 Billion users worldwide.
-Also, people spend an average of 3 hours daily on social media, which shows how much people use it.
-But recent studies have begun to report on the health effects of social media.
+Also, people spend 3 hours daily on social media, which shows how many people use it.
+But recent studies have reported on the health effects of social media.

 Social Media Affects Your Health Emotionally, Physically, and Mentally

 Social media glues you to your smartphones and PC screens for hours without taking a break.
-No one knows how they do it, but many are starting to ask questions and figure it out.
-Social media uses so much content and psychological profiling until you do not stand a chance.
-No one wants to say it, but the “A” word, you know, addiction is starting to be mentioned in the same breath with social media.
+No one knows how they do it, but many ask questions and figure it out.
+Social media uses so much content and psychological profiling that you do not stand a chance.
+No one wants to say it, but the “A” word, addiction, is being mentioned in the same breath on social media.
 So how does social media affect your mental, physical, and emotional health?

 Greater social media use amongst young adults related to online harassment, poor sleep, low self-esteem, and poor body image adversely affected their mental health.